 I wanted to try hand embroidery on some dark blue fabric, so I went out and got some blue linen to experiment with.
 The result was this pretty little floral embroidery pattern with woven wheel flowers (my favorite).
 I also wanted to test out using color variations floss for the flowers, and I am so happy with the outcome!
 This is a pretty easy one to stitch up, and it gave me lots of practice with my fishbone stitch.
 Anyone else have trouble with that one?
 I’ll get it down one of these days.
 Still looks good though, so I guess it doesn’t matter.
+If you need help with any of the stitches, I have video guides on my embroidery stitches guide page.

 (This post may contain affiliate links, which means I may receive a commission, at no extra cost to you, if you click a link and purchase something that I have recommended.
 Thanks for your support!)